Save and Load Enumerations

 If you add a new named value or a new property to a class after saving an enumeration, MATLAB does not warn during load.

 If the changes to the enumeration class definition do not prevent MATLAB from loading the object (that is, all the named values in the MAT-File are present in the modified class definition), then MATLAB issues a warning that the class has changed and loads the enumeration.

-In the following cases, MATLAB issues a warning and loads as much of the saved data as possible as a
+through 5, MATLAB loads as much of the saved data as possible as a

 ValueNames.
 Depending on the kind of enumeration class,

 Valuescan be one of these:

 If the enumeration class derives from a built-in class, the array class is the same as the built-in class.
 The values in the array are the underlying values of each enumeration member.